-Source checked: Updated May 5, 2026 against Paradox’s 2026 base-game change announcement, Season 09 expansion pass press release, BioGenesis and 4.0 Phoenix release note, Shadows of the Shroud page, Infernals release note, and SteamDB DLC catalog.
-Prices and bundle availability must be checked at publication time.
+Source checked: Paradox’s 2026 base-game change announcement, Season 09 expansion pass press release, BioGenesis and 4.0 Phoenix release note, Shadows of the Shroud page, Infernals release note, and SteamDB DLC catalog.
+Prices, bundles, subscription terms, and regional availability can change, so check the current storefront before buying.

 The May 11, 2026 Base-Game Change